hyprwm/hyprland-wiki/pages/FAQ/_index.md

 ### How do I update?

-open a terminal where you cloned the repo.
+Open a terminal where you cloned the repo.
-`git pull && sudo make clear && sudo make install`
+`git pull && sudo make clear && sudo make cleaninstall`

+If you are using the AUR (hyprland-git) package, you will need to cleanbuild to update the package.
+Paru has been problematic with updating before, use Yay.

 ### Waybar popups render behind the windows??